-Three months en March 31, nded

-(Percent of pre-tax income) 2018 2017

-Effective tax rate 37.2 % 23.7 %
+Three months ended Six months of ended June 30), June 30), (Percent of pre-tax income) 2018 2017 2018 2017 Effective tax rate 20.8 % 26.0 % 25.6 % 25.0 %

-The effective tax rate for the first three months of 2018 was 37.2 percent, compared to 23.7 percent in 2017, an increase of 13.5 percentage points.
+The effective tax rate for the second quarter of 2018 was 20.8 percent, compared to 26.0 percent in 2017, a decrease of 5.2 percentage points.
+The effective tax rate for the first six months of 2018 was 25.6 percent, compared to 25.0 percent in 2017, an increase of 0.6 percentage points.
 The changes in the tax rates between years were impacted by many factors, including the enactment of the Tax Cuts and Jobs Act (TCJA) in December 2017 and measurement period adjustments to the Company's provisional accounting thereof as further described in the Overview, "Operating income, operating income margin, income before taxes, net income, earnings per share, and effective tax rate adjusted for impacts of the Minnesota NRD resolution and the measurement period adjustment to the impact of the enactment of the Tax Cuts and Jobs Act (TCJA) - (non-GAAP measures)" section and in Note 8.
 3M's provisional accounting is subject to adjustment during the measurement period of up to one year following the December 2017 enactment of the TCJA, as provided by recent SEC guidance.

-The TCJA establishes new tax laws that will also affect 2018 and future periods, including, but not limited to: 1) reduction of the U.S. federal corporate tax rate from 35 percent to 21 percent, 2) the creation of the base erosion anti-abuse tax (BEAT), 3) the creation of a new provision designed to tax global intangible low-taxed income (GILTI), 4) a general elimination of U.S. federal income taxes on dividends from foreign subsidiaries, 5) limitations on the use of foreign tax credits to reduce the U.S. income tax liability, 6) limitations on the deductibility of certain executive compensation, and 7) the repeal of the domestic production activity deduction, and 8) the creation of new provision designed to incentivize foreign-derived intangible income (FDII).
-Considering the impacts of the TCJA (including the Company's the first quarter 2018 measurement period adjustment to the Company's provisional accounting for the TCJA's enactment) and other factors, 3M currently estimates its effective tax rate for 2018 will be approximately 23 to 25 percent (up from 20 to 22 percent).
+Considering the impacts of the TCJA (including the Company's measurement period adjustments through the second quarter of 2018 to the Company's provisional accounting for the TCJA's enactment) and other factors, 3M currently estimates its effective tax rate for 2018 will be approximately 23 to 25 percent.
 The tax rate can vary from quarter to quarter due to discrete items, such as the settlement of income tax audits, changes in tax laws, measurement period adjustment effects on the provisional items such as the remaining analyses regarding the impact of the TCJA and employee share-based payment accounting; as well as recurring factors, such as the geographic mix of income before taxes.